 Energy and Infrastructure Workforce Development Fund

-The 2020 Energy and Infrastructure Workforce Development Fund (the WFD Fund), a Department of State Growth (the Department) program to support Tasmania to build a skilled workforce equipped with the expertise needed for major energy, infrastructure and related initiatives, opens on Friday 16 October 2020.
-The Program will close at 2pm on Friday 4 December 2020.
+The 2020 Energy and Infrastructure Workforce Development Fund (the WFD Fund), a Department of State Growth (the Department) program to support Tasmania to build a skilled workforce equipped with the expertise needed for major energy, infrastructure and related initiatives, is now closed.

 The WFD Fund is a key output of the Project Agreement for Energising Tasmania.

 The WFD Fund provides grants to eligible organisations to undertake projects and activities that are responsive to the workforce needs of Tasmania’s energy and infrastructure sectors.